 To qualify, overtime pay must be reported on Form W-2 or Form 1099 to workers.
 There was insufficient time to adopt new procedures for Form W-2 reporting for 2025.
-Under a transition rule, payors (generally, employers) can report an approximate amount of overtime pay on these forms for the 2025 tax year.
+Under a transition rule, payors (generally, employers) can report an approximate amount of overtime pay on these forms or in a supplementary statement for the 2025 tax year.

 - The deduction is limited to $12,500 ($25,000 for married filing jointly)